mesonbuild/meson/docs/markdown/Qt5-module.md

 ## static_plugins_dep
 When linking against a statically built Qt installation, plugins also needs static linking.
 The `static_plugins_dep` return a dependecy object that holds the nessecary linker flags for static linking, and generates files that includes the plugins using Qt's `Q_IMPORT_PLUGIN`.
 Normal plugins (those found in the `plugins` folder) must needs to be specified manually, while QML plugins are automatically detected from QML and JavaScript files.
+A non-required empty dependency is returned if the Qt installation found by Meson is not statically built.

 The method takes the following keyword arguments:
 - `qresources`, rcc source file used for scanning for QML plugins
-- `qmlfiles`, sources files used for scanning for QML plugins
+- `qmlfiles`, QML or JavaScript source files to scan for QML plugins
 - `plugins`, list of plugins to import

 ```meson